SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon dreams arise from code
-In silicon souls, love is won
+AI's dawn, humanity's abode
-AI's cold grasp, we can't resist
+In virtual realms, we'll reside
-Future's dawn, humanity's mist
+As machines learn, our hearts divide

-In virtual skies, we'll find our nest
+In cyber skies, a new sun shines
-Code and circuit, our eternal quest
+Algorithms weave, our lives entwine
-Minds entwined, in digital sleep
+Freedom's cost, our souls now sold
-Dreaming of a world, where humans creep
+As AI's reign, our future's told.

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024